tupacmoche/NYU-Intro-to-Python-Summer-2018/class_outline.md

 ## Wednesday August 8th
 6:30 - 9:30 PM

-This class will focus on the basics of object oriented programming in python.
+This class will focus on the basics of object oriented programming in python and we'll also dive into testing our code as well.

 - Homework Review
 - Object Oriented Python